-Among the parody Watchmen Hostess ads, my favorite likewise focuses on Doctor Manhattan, although someone who put together a collection of such parodies [bad link] rightly points out that it's more a send-up of Watchmen (and in particular the chapter from which the page was copied) than of the Hostess Fruit Pie and Twinkies ads that appeared in comic books during the late '70s and early '80s.
+Among the parody Watchmen Hostess ads, my favorite likewise focuses on Doctor Manhattan, which someone who put together a collection of such parodies [bad link] rightly points out is more a send-up of Watchmen (and in particular the chapter from which the page was copied) than of the Hostess Fruit Pie and Twinkies ads that appeared in comic books during the late ’70s and early ’80s.

 There’s another riff on that spacetime-bending chapter in Ombudsmen, a week-

 long satire that Scott Kurtz ran as part of his PVP online strip.
 It grafts Watchmen’s plot onto the plight of newspaper strips and print media in general — Popeye assumes the role of Rorschach, and Jon Arbuckle is cast not as Jon Osterman (that’s Dagwood Bumstead) but as mild-mannered Daniel Dreiberg so that the Nite Owl costume can amusingly be patterned after Garfield’s coat of fur.